galaxy-iuc/parsec/docs/commands/tools.rst

 tools
 =====

+This section is auto-generated from the help text for the arrow command ``tools``.

 ``get_tool_panel`` command
 --------------------------

-This section is auto-generated from the help text for the parsec command ``tools``.

 **Usage**::